erbkaiser/FrozenCookies/README.md

 -   Re-implemented 'simple' FTHOF autocasting method by request.
 Re-ordered autoCasting options in Preferences **WARNING**: as part of this change, the spell options have been changed.
 Existing settings should transfer 1:1.
--   Added option to avoid clicking Wrath Cookies (recommended not to use as not all wraths are negative)

 2022 Dec 30